JujuAdams/Vinyl/docs/5.0/Gain.md

 |`target`|voice or label|The voice or label to target                                                                                                                                                             |
 |`gain`  |number        |Instance gain to set, in normalised gain units, greater than or equal to `0`.
 Defaults to `1`, no change in volume.
 Applied multiplicatively with other [sources of gain](Gain-Structure)|

-Sets the gain of [Vinyl instance](Terminology) or [Vinyl label](Terminology).
+Sets the gain of a [voice or label](Terminology).

-If an instance is specified, the instance gain is set.
+If an voice is specified, the voice gain is set.
 This gain is independent of, for example, label gain, asset gain, and system gain.

 If a label is specified, the gain for the label is set.
-This will immediately impact all current instances assigned to that label, and will impact future instances too.
+This will immediately impact all current voices assigned to that label, and will impact future voices too.

 #### **Example**